 Leading up to the completion of the TDP phase, the Americas region has additional VTS and HTS facilities on order to increase capacity, and should be well positioned to process and test tens of cavities, finally assembling them into cryomodules in 2011 and beyond.
 Our diagnostic and test capabilities will continue to be used to diagnose faults earlier and earlier in the fabrication and processing chain, and to feed information back to our vendors.

-Figures for Americas Infrastructure: six photos and the first ILC-spec cavity result (11.2010)
+Figures for Americas Infrastructure: four (or five) photos and the first ILC-spec cavity result (11.2010)

 2.2.3.
 Development of European Infrastructure